wekhandes/Pract/README.md

 # Transaction Aggregator

-Clone the repo in IDE and run the main function
+Clone the repo in IDE and run the main function.

-This will print the aggregation and will also write the results to the CSV file Input CSV file path has been set to D:\code\input\transactions.csv and code will write the output files to D:\code\input folder
+This will print the aggregation and will also write the results to the CSV file.

+Input CSV file path has been set to D:\code\input\transactions.csv and code will write the output files to D:\code\input folder.

 File path and names can be updated in TransactionService class

 ### Problem Statement